-Boston Scores has a three-step approach to youth development that has proven successful and replicable in hundreds of school communities across the country.
+Boston Scores has a three-step approach to youth development that has been proven successful and has been replicated in dozens of public school districts across the country.

 Why Soccer?
 As a popular sport requiring minimal equipment, soccer is accessible to children regardless of economic status or physical characteristics.
 Soccer engages youth with their peers in vigorous activity and provides a platform for teaching fitness and nutrition.
-Youth who play soccer also learn the values of teamwork, sportsmanship, and discipline.
+Youth who play soccer also acquire fundamental life skills like teamwork, leadership, and commitment.

 Why Poetry?
-Poetry transcends culture and language, develops creative thinking, promotes problem solving and instills public speaking skills.
-Writing and performing poetry gives youth an outlet to express emotionally charged experiences that may inhibit their ability to perform academically.
+Poetry transcends culture and language, develops creative thinking, promotes problem-solving, and instills public speaking skills.
+Writing and performing poetry gives youth an outlet to express emotionally charged experiences and can be a tool to inspire change.
 Creative writing also encourages a personal connection to literature, which deepens classroom engagement.
 Literacy skills are particularly important to a child’s educational development and have been shown to highly correlate with high school graduation rates.
 Find out more about the poetry program for elementary school students here.